Inspiration

 We did some final shopping in the Kiwi store in Rjukan before heading out on the road.

-With Vøringsfossen as the drive’s destination, we had about 200 kilometres of driving slow on winding and inclining roads ahead of us.
+With Vøringsfossen as the drive’s destination, we had about 200 kilometres of driving slowly on winding and inclining roads ahead of us.

 And how we loved it.